sotos-dev/portfolio/README.md

 ## Libraries/Packagies:

-1. sass -> because it rocks!
+1. sass -> more flexible way to handle css
 2. the-new-css-reset -> to reset and normalize css styles between browsers
 3. react-icons -> fast and reliable way to include icons in your app